shwetaverma-ep/raw-github/README.md

 echo '10.0.0.1  raw.githubusercontent.com' | sudo tee -a /etc/hosts
 ````

-Finally, the current version of clib requests raw files from Github using HTTP*S*  `https://raw.githubusercontent.com` in stead of HTTP, while in general this is great, it would've been a lot more work to support HTTPS in this proxy so I've [forked clib](https://github.com/mrinalwadhwa/clib) with a [minor change](https://github.com/clibs/clib/compare/master...mrinalwadhwa:master?diff=split&name=master) to request via HTTP.
+Finally, the current version of clib requests raw files from Github using HTTP**S** `https://raw.githubusercontent.com` and not HTTP.
+Normally, this is great but it would've been a lot more work to support HTTPS in this proxy so I've [forked clib](https://github.com/mrinalwadhwa/clib) with a [minor change](https://github.com/clibs/clib/compare/master...mrinalwadhwa:master?diff=split&name=master) to request via HTTP.
 [Compile and use](https://github.com/clibs/clib#installation) this forked version of clib to benefit from this proxy.